Mark-Renzi/UNBEATABLE-Low-Latency-Mod/README.md

 ## Requirements

 - **BepInEx 5.4.x (x64)** installed for UNBEATABLE.
-If you don't have it yet, install it manually from the [BepInEx releases page](https://github.com/BepInEx/BepInEx/releases) (grab the `BepInEx_x64` build matching the game's Unity/Mono runtime), extract it into your UNBEATABLE game folder (next to `UNBEATABLE.exe`), then launch the game once so it generates its `BepInEx/plugins`, `BepInEx/config`, etc. folders.
+If you don't have it yet, install it manually from the [BepInEx releases page](https://github.com/BepInEx/BepInEx/releases) (BepInEx_win_x64_5.4.x.zip), extract it into your UNBEATABLE game folder (so there's a `BepInEx/` folder and `winhttp.dll` next to `UNBEATABLE.exe`), then launch the game once so it generates its `BepInEx/plugins`, `BepInEx/config`, etc. folders.
-- Optional: an **ASIO driver** for your audio interface.
-Not required, but is the ideal scenario.
-If you audio interface supports ASIO, you will be able to nearly eliminate all audio latency.
-On startup the mod probes ASIO on startup and safely falls back to WASAPI if none is found or it fails.
+- An **ASIO driver** for your audio interface.
+The mod can help a little without it... but it can pretty much entirely remove latency with ASIO.
 If you're not sure if your audio interface has ASIO, it likely doesn't, but here's a list I found referencing a mod for another game called rocksmith [expand the list, the rest of the instructions are for a different game so ignore](https://github.com/mdias/rs_asio#audio-interfaces-reported-to-work-well) and ignore all of the ones that need ASIO4ALL.

-## Audio Interfaces reported to work well
+## Audio Interfaces reported to work well for THIS mod

 <details>
 <summary>Click to expand</summary>